IshitaSinhaxF/KMT/README.md

 | t.
 Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge                           | ---  |

-# US Digital Services Playbook:

-Our team followed the US Digital Services Playbook, covering each of the 13 plays.
-We have provided [evidence of how each play was followed]().